 Frank et al. argued that the absence of an obvious response in Northwest Atlantic harp seals (Pagophilus groenlandicus), specifically large number of starving harp seals as observed following the collapse of capelin in the Barents Sea (Haug & Nilssen 1995), supports their contention that the capelin stock did not collapse.
 However, there are significant differences between the two regions.
 In the Barents Sea, the collapse of capelin during the mid-1980s occurred when the stock of other important forage fish, namely Atlantic herring and arctic cod (Boreogadus saida), were severely depleted (Hamre 1994, Hop & Gjøsæter 2013).
-Therefore the effects of the capelin collapse were amplified and reached several taxa such as seals, seabirds and Atlantic cod (Hamre 1994).
+Therefore the effects of the capelin collapse were amplified and reached several taxa including seals, seabirds and Atlantic cod (Hamre 1994).
 Barents Sea capelin also declined between 1992 and 1993 without a similar ‘invasion’ of starving seals.
 This was likely due to the availability of alternative prey (Atlantic herring and arctic cod, Nilssen et al. 1998).
 In the Northwest Atlantic, however, alternate prey, particularly arctic cod and Atlantic herring, were still available during the early 1990s (Lilly et al. 1994, Bourne et al. 2015) and were the main prey of harp seals (Stenson 2012).

 While Northwest Atlantic harp seals did not show catastrophic mortalities post-1991, they have been impacted by the decline in capelin.
-Since the 1980s, pregnancy rates of harp seals declined while inter-annual variability in pregnancy rates increased, ranging from ~20% to 75% over the past 3 decades (Stenson et al. 2014, Stenson et al. 2016).
+Since the 1980s, pregnancy rates of harp seals declined while inter-annual variability in pregnancy rates increased, ranging from ~20% to 75% over the past 3 decades (Stenson et al. 2014, 2016).
 Also, since 1987, harp seals have shown indications of late term abortions.
 Stenson et al. (2016) found that while the general decline in fecundity reflects density-dependent processes associated with increased population size, including the late term abortion rates into their model allowed them to explain the large inter-annual variability in pregnancy rates.
 Changes in the abortion rates, in turn, were found to be influenced by ice cover in late January and capelin biomass.
 Buren et al. (2014a) showed that capelin abundance is correlated with ice conditions suggesting that late January ice conditions reflect changes in environmental conditions that influence many prey species.
 While, as pointed out by Frank et al., higher catches in the Canadian commercial hunt between 1996 and 2008 contributed to reductions in the rate of population growth, these lower pregnancy rates have also had a major impact on the population dynamics of this population, particularly since commercial catches have declined over the past decade and there has not been a concomitant increase in harp seal population abundance.

 In summary, the absence of an obvious response in Northwest Atlantic harp seals does not support the hypothesis of a collapsed capelin stock as there were alternative forage fish available for harp seals post-1991.
 Increased inter-annual variability in pregnancy rates of harp seals post-1991, which was related to capelin biomass, indicates the dependency of harp seals on capelin availability and supports the hypothesis of stock collapse.